-The Biology department is very successful, in 2017 over 89% of the Year 11 students gained A*’s and A's in Biology (equivalent to the new grade 7 and above).
-At A level, 53% of students achieved an A* or A in 2017.
+The Biology department has an excellent history of examination results, in 2017 over 89% of the Year 11 students gained A*’s and A's.
+In 2019, 92% of students achieved grade 7 -9 with 59% being awarded the top grade.
+At A level, 54% of students achieved an A* or A in 2018.
 A high number of students choose to continue Biology at GCE and many of these go on to successfully study a Biology related degree, including a healthy number of medical students.
 Presently there are six specialist full-time teachers of Biology in the department who are assisted by a dedicated Biology technician and an assistant.

 The department aims to produce students who are passionate Biologists with a natural curiosity and livelong interest in Biology.

 Students follow a two year Key Stage 3 course with four lessons per week, normally taught by one member of staff as Combined Science.
 The course is based on ‘Exploring Science’ by Pearson, but has bespoke opportunities for enrichment (such as the SciComp competition, CREST Awards and open-ended projects) built into the curriculum.

 Teaching materials are designed to both lay a firm foundation and to enthuse a genuine passion for science.
 The course integrates both the key concepts in all of the sciences as well as the idea of ‘working scientifically’ as per English National Curriculum requirements, and is supported by both a hard copy textbook and online ‘Active Learning’ website material.

 Our GCSE course is the Pearson Edexcel GCSE (9-1) in Biology (1Bio).
 This is taught by specialist Biology teachers from Year 9 to Year 11.